subalterngames/baby_monitor/README.md

 ## Run the listener app

 The listener app connects to `monitor_app.py`.
 It will show images from the webcam and play audio.
-If there is movement, a green circle will light up and play a "ding" sound.
+If there is movement, a green circle will light up.
 Press the Escape key to close the app.

 Windows: